-• The TAU coordinator and relevant level coordinator decide on the type and content of the exams, and the skills to be assessed.

-• The relevant level coordinator prepares the exam questions.

-• TAU conducts a proofreading and feedback session for the exam.
+- The TAU coordinator and relevant level coordinator decide on the type and content of the exams, and the skills to be assessed. - The relevant level coordinator prepares the exam questions. - TAU conducts a proofreading and feedback session for the exam.

-• According to the feedback given, the level coordinator makes the necessary corrections / changes and delivers them to the head coordinator for the second control.

-• The TAU Coordinator conducts final proofreading and approves the printing of the exam.

-• The level coordinator copies, envelopes the exam and carries out the necessary assignments for the exam.

-• The application of the exam at the specified date and time follows these procedures.

-• For the alternatives that may be present in the student exam papers, the instructors grading the exams fill in the alternative answer form and deliver it to the TAU on the specified date.

-• The TAU evaluates alternative answer forms.

-• At the meetings held with all the instructors, the level coordinators explain the final decisions the alternative answers, exchange ideas and take new decisions if necessary.

-• After the meetings, the level coordinator announces the final decisions to the related instructors via e-mail.

-• Instructors grade the students' exam papers in the light of meeting decisions and the answer key.

-• The relevant instructor gives feedback on the exam to the students in the class at the specified date and time.

-• The final steps are the entry of the exam results into the online grading system and the submission of the documents to the Student Affairs Office and TAU by the relevant instructor.
+- According to the feedback given, the level coordinator makes the necessary corrections / changes and delivers them to the head coordinator for the second control. - The TAU Coordinator conducts final proofreading and approves the printing of the exam. - The level coordinator copies, envelopes the exam and carries out the necessary assignments for the exam. - The application of the exam at the specified date and time follows these procedures. - For the alternatives that may be present in the student exam papers, the instructors grading the exams fill in the alternative answer form and send it to TAU via e-mail on the specified date. - The TAU evaluates alternative answer forms. - At the meetings held with all the instructors, the level coordinators explain the final decisions the alternative answers, exchange ideas and take new decisions if necessary.
+This process can also be completed via e-mail in recent cases. - After the meetings, the level coordinator announces the final decisions to the related instructors via e-mail. - Instructors grade the students' exam papers in the light of meeting decisions and the answer key. - The relevant instructor gives feedback on the exam to the students in the class at the specified date and time. - The final steps are the entry of the exam results into the online grading system and the submission of the documents to the Student Affairs Office and TAU by the relevant instructor.

 6.5.1.2.
-MIDTERM EXAMS AND FINAL EXAM
+Midterm Exams and Final Exam